 All Sunday Services at Emmanuel Episcopal are centered around Holy Communion.

 The 10:30 service offers worship which includes hymns and organ music.
 It last approximately an hour.
 Emmanuel use all four rites (versions) of the communion services found in “Book of Common Prayer”.
-During two Sundays of the month, the service includes a Morning Prayer service with the communion service.
+On the last Sunday of the month, the service of Morning Prayer is celebrated.

 Childcare is available during the 10:30 service on Sunday mornings in the nursery, just off the Parish Hall on the main floor.
 Our volunteer caregivers have completed safe-church training to provide both a safe and nurturing atmosphere for your children.
 Childcare is also available for special services throughout the year.
 We cherish children and welcome them in church services.
 Ask the usher for a bag of crayons and coloring books from the “crayon tree”.